THE BITTERROOT RIVER NEEDS YOUR HELP RIGHT NOW!

 The greatest threat to the the health and vitality of the Bitterroot River currently is the prospect of a Rare Earth Element mine in the headwaters of the West Fork of the Bitterroot River in the Sheep Creek and Johnson Creek drainages.
 The threat first emerged in 2022 and the clouds have simply been growing larger and darker as time passes.
 If we wait until the storm breaks it may well be too late.

 BRPA has already taken action.
-We began taking water and soil samples on Sheep Creek, Johnson Creek and the West Fork of the river in the fall of 2024 and continued the sampling this spring.
-We hope to continue through the summer and into the fall of 2025 in order to establish a baseline for water quality prior to any drilling.
+We began taking water and soil samples on Sheep Creek, Johnson Creek and the West Fork of the river in the fall of 2024 and continued through 2025.

 Establishing a baseline prior to any ground breaking activity is important.
 It serves as a foundation for continued monitoring in the area if the mining activity should proceed and may be used to identify any negative impacts related to the mining project at an early stage so that these impacts may be mitigated or eliminated as the mining proceeds.